 9) Sweetart Conversation Hearts (18 Sweettarts for 98 calories)

 I love a good Sweetart, and how it melts in your mouth.
 These are very similar to the conversation hearts which contain the 60 Calories for 11 or 98 calories for 18 pieces.
 These hearts are definitely a lot more tangy and sweet than the traditional ones.
 These are also naturally gluten free.

 10) Lindor Truffle (1 Lindor ball for 77 calories)

 Last but not least, the famous Lindor Truffles.
 The word truffle gives everything away.
 Not only are these to die for, but they are also pretty high in calories.
-I know we all enjoy them so try to stick to just one.
+I know we all enjoy them, so try to stick to just one.
 For one truffle it is 70 calories.
+It is the lowest calorie Valentine’s candy on this list, but also has the smallest portion size.
 So don’t forget to savor every bite!
 Okay now onto the question, are these gluten free?
 It depends, most of the time the white chocolate ones are gluten free, however, the rest of the flavors contain a barley malt, which is not gluten free.

 Now that we have that all out there.
-Remember, we can all enjoy a bit of love and treats this Valentines season.
-Just remember that you can have a little bit of a treat here or there, but try not to over induldge.
+Remember, we can all enjoy a bit of love and treats this Valentine’s season.
+Just remember that you can have a little bit of Valentine’s candy here or there, but try not to over indulge.
 If you do, it won’t kill you, but it won’t help you achieve those New Year Goals that you just set.
-So try to stick with those goals and count those calories with your favorite low calorie Valentines Day candies!
+So try to stick with those goals and count those calories with your favorite low calorie Valentine’s Day candies!